christopheraue/christopheraue.net/_drafts/vertical-alignment-with-css.md

             vertical-align: 50%;
         }

-### There Is a Little Gap Below Inline-Level Elements
+### There Might Be a Little Gap Below Inline-Level Elements
-Have a look at this:
+Have a look at this setting:

 <div class="example columns-2">
     <div class="top">